-A: PBGC's fiscal year 2016 annual report shows a financial deficit in its Multiemployer Program net position of $59 billion.
-PBGC's Single-employer Program shows a deficit of $21 billion.
+A: PBGC’s fiscal year 2020 annual report shows a financial deficit in its Multiemployer Program net position of $63.7 billion.
+PBGC’s Single-Employer Program shows a positive net position of $15.5 billion.

-A: PBGC is currently in deficit for both the Multiemployer and Single-employer Programs, but their futures appear very different.
+A: PBGC is currently in deficit for the Multiemployer Program.
+Meanwhile, the Single-Employer Program continues to improve.

-In PBGC's most recent Projections Report, we found that the Single-employer Program is likely, but not guaranteed, to come out of deficit over the next decade.
-Current projections show that it is more likely than not to be in surplus by 2025.
-However, PBGC's Multiemployer Program is more likely than not to run out of money by the end of 2025.
+PBGC’s most recent Projections Report found the Multiemployer Program is likely to run out of money during fiscal year 2026.
 There is considerable risk that it could run out before then.

 A: The Multiemployer Program covers private sector multiemployer defined benefit pension plans.
 Those are plans created through a collective bargaining agreement between two or more employers and a union.